-The COVID-19 outbreak is only the latest threat to warrant implementation of a business continuity plan (BCP) in your workplace.
+The COVID-19 pandemic is only the latest threat to warrant implementation of a business continuity plan (BCP) in your workplace.

 Documenting steps to follow in the event of a disruption (whether it be a pandemic, natural disaster, loss of power, large-scale cybercrime, etc.) can be the key to your company's long-term survival.
 A BCP involves identifying potentially disastrous events that may affect your company and assembling a list of procedures that detail how to respond to, operate during, and recover from these specific threats.

-It is important that everyone in your company is informed of the details of your BCP and/or infectious disease outbreak plan.
-Depending on your business, customers should also be informed of the impact of your BCP plan on service.
+It’s important that you inform everyone in your company about the details of your BCP and/or infectious disease outbreak plan.
+Depending on your business, customers should also be informed of the impact of your BCP on service.